-Let us examine how this cycle operates across six key decision domains through more detailed story loop diagrams.
-Refer to Figure 10 as the overarching story loop pattern with the legend and colors as shown.
+Let's examine how this cycle operates across six key decision domains through more detailed story loop diagrams.

-Division of Domestic Labor
+5.3.1 Division of Domestic Labor

 Women in Canada between ages 25-54 spend 1390 hours annually on unpaid domestic work compared to men's 880 hours - nearly 60% more (Government of Canada, 2022).
 Even when both partners work full-time, women continue performing more domestic labor.
 As one Hazara woman participant noted, "I have never seen a husband come home, help with chores, cooking, helping kids with homework, etc. However, the wife is somehow given the role of being 'allowed' to work, but still having to come home and do most of the chores."